-Paintings, graphics, tattoo design, digital illustration, t-shirt designs, portraits and more piece of art made by KG Art Design
+Paintings, tattoo design and more piece of art made by KG Art Design

 Every morning you get up, take a shower, drink coffee, you dress.
 That is a natural thing we do every day, but do we think about the fact that we dress person’s heart?
 Do we think that the images which appear on our shirts depict emotions, feelings that reflect one’s soul?
 Do you wonder that colored body presents a stories in tattoo-body show?
 Maybe not.
 About this unusual and popular kind of art will tell us today KG Art Design.
 Welcome!